nvi-inc/fs-vgos/fs-vgos.md

 in sky coordinates of the pointing fit.
 The absolute value of these should be less that ~0.02 degrees in each coordinate.

+>EH: Lon_offs is actuall xEl_off and Lat_offs is El_off.
+There should
+be '1 1' flags before the detector name (01d0).
+Is it possible to release the margins and/or use a smaller font so this doesn't line wrap in .pdf (and Word?) version.
+This comment is also for any other places there is a line wwrap, like for mk6in.

 Next, measure the SEFDs on test source
 ```fs
 onoff